-The individualized homeopathic treatment is based on the study of the patient’s signs and symptoms, the duration of illness, stage of the underactive thyroid, extent of the disease, cause, genetic pattern, emotional state of the patient, level of thyroid hormones and TSH, and other laboratory findings and factors which cause and maintain the disease.
-In this way, homeopathic treatment not only improves the thyroid function but also gives relief in its discomforting signs and symptoms.
+The individualized homeopathic treatment is based on the study of the patient’s signs and symptoms, the duration of illness, stage of the underactive thyroid, the extent of the disease, cause, genetic pattern, emotional state of the patient, level of thyroid hormones, and TSH, and other laboratory findings and factors which cause and maintain the disease.
+In this way, homeopathic treatment not only improves thyroid function but also gives relief in its discomforting signs and symptoms.

-What Are The Limitations Of Homeopathic Treatment For An Underactive Thyroid?
+What Are The Limitations of Homeopathic Treatment For An Underactive Thyroid?

 As per our experience at Life Force, after treating hundreds of cases of Underactive thyroid:

 Homeopathy works in the early stage of the underactive thyroid.
 The patients on thyroid supplements for more than two years may not experience significant results.

 The homeopathic treatment for an underactive thyroid works well only if the thyroid gland has some inherent capacity to get activated.

 Duration Of Homeopathic Treatment For Underactive Thyroid: